-Second, we can’t even really pretend that some day his faith will be rewarded.
-The Great Pumpkin is never actually going to come, because the cartoon is the same every year.
+Second, we can’t even really pretend that some day his faith will be rewarded: The Great Pumpkin is never actually going to come, because the cartoon is the same every year.
 It’s a rerun.
 (Not to be confused with Rerun.)

 Third, if anyone is up for a Great Pumpkin-based seasonal Wicker Man cult I’ll definitely respond to your Facebook invite.
 That’s off-topic but I just wanted to float it out there.

-Linus seems like a noble figure to some people because society is prejudiced in favor of martyrdom.
+Linus seems like a noble figure to some people because society favors martyrdom–in other people, at least.
 Persistently, we’re told that suffering means we’re doing religion right.